 The inner western suburb of Petersham is Sydney’s ‘Little Portugal’ – with everything you need for a vicarious Portuguese gourmet tour in a short strip of New Canterbury Road.
 There’s a butcher, a baker, a deli, liquor store and authentic Portuguese chicken shop.
 Here’s where to stock up on Sydney’s best Portuguese food and drink.

-Sweet-tooths all over Sydney head to this bakery for Sydney’s best Portuguese tarts made with buttery puff pastry, fresh eggs and milk, hand-filled and baked on site daily.
+Sweet-tooths all over Sydney head to chef Jose Silva’s bakery for Sydney’s best Portuguese tarts made with buttery puff pastry, fresh eggs and milk, hand-filled and baked on site daily.
 But it doesn’t end there, the traditional breads, chouriço rolls, chouriço and cheese brioche and pies (including bacalhau) get rave reviews, while the range of lesser-known traditional Portuguese sweets, such as queijadas and guardanapos, are an education in themselves!

 Carmelo (“Charlie”) Santoro opened Santoro Deli in 1980 with his wife Carmela, and changed the name to Charlie’s a few years later because that’s what everyone called it anyway.
 Today siblings Sam, Ang and Lucy continue their parents’ legacy, opening 7 days a week to provide locals and food-loving visitors with bacalhau, piri-piri sauce, Portuguese cheeses, groceries and gorgeous terracotta servingware alongside friendly service and cooking advice.